Integrated Pest Management Program

 During the spring and summer months, the City utilizes herbicide applications on municipal properties to control and manage weeds and invasive plants.
 Combined with other methods of control, such as mowing, herbicide applications help manage the growth of invasive plants and weeds in utility right of ways, roadways, parks and other municipal properties.

-For 2021, herbicide applications will take place between May 10 and August 31.
+Herbicide applications typically take place between mid-May and the end of August.
 Signage will be placed at specific locations indicating herbicide application use and additional information.
 For more information, please contact the Parks Manager.